 Harness the Giving Power of a Private Foundation-Without the Complexity

-Here's how it works: you transfer cash or other assets to a tax-exempt sponsoring organization, such as a public foundation.
-You can then recommend—but not direct—how much and how often money is granted to American University and other charities.
+Here's how it works.
+You transfer cash or other assets to a tax-exempt sponsoring organization such as a public foundation.
+You can then recommend—but not direct—how much and how often money is granted to AU or other charities—sometimes as easily as using a Web portal.
 And you avoid the cost and complexities of managing a private foundation.

-You qualify for a federal income tax charitable deduction at the time you contribute to the account, and the power to make recommendations as to which charities to support and when to support them.
-With this approach your giving and record-keeping will be centralized in one location, and you can establish a family legacy of giving by allowing your adult children to help you decide which grants to recommend.
+What do you receive in return?
+You qualify for a federal income tax charitable deduction at the time you contribute to the account, and the power to make recommendations on which charities to support whenever you want.
+You centralize your giving and record-keeping in one location.
+And maybe best of all, you can start a legacy of giving by letting your children help decide which grants to recommend.

 - Seek the advice of your financial or legal advisor.

-- If you make a gift to AU through a donor advised fund, please use our legal name and Federal Tax ID.
+- If you include AU in your plans, please use our legal name and federal tax ID.

 Legal Name: American University